 Its not until about halfway through the first beer that I realise I’m on a date.

 He’s just asked me a question – something personal, something typical of a date – and he’s looking at me with bright, dark eyes glinting above freckled cheeks.
 Instantly, I panic.
-This, I think, is a mistake.
 I’m on a date by accident.
 Drinking beer at 11 in the morning in a cafe in León with a local guy I know nothing about.
 I can’t even remember his name.
 A bubble of giggles rises up at my own stupidity, and I squash it down, but an inane grin lingers.
 I meet his eyes, still ginning, and now I’m blushing furiously too.
 Flustered.
 God, I think.
 He’s going to think I fancy him.

 It all happened so fast.
 That, over time, becomes my mantra for this story.
 My idiotic reasoning for winding up on a date with a Nicaraguan man by accident at 11am on a random weekday.

 I met Jaime a day or two before, at my hostel.
 Arriving in Leon from Managua, I unfolded myself from the back of a too-crowded mini bus, smelling of my neighbour’s vomit and day-old sweat, exhausted.
 I arrived at my hostel crumpled and flustered, desperate for a shower.
 Wearing yesterday’s clothes, complete with nearly transparent sweat patches.
 And immediately I was home.